 You can also opt for flexible travel rewards cards.
 These generally give you three ways that you can book flights.
 You can book them right through your card issuer's portal, charge the ticket using any booking site you like and then “erasing” the purchase through a statement credit, or you can transfer those points to a frequent flyer program and book them through the airline.
 It's best to calculate the points cost of each option to find out which is the cheaper way to save:

-- Chase Sapphire Preferred: An 80,000-point bonus (worth $1,120 toward travel booked through the Chase portal) is available if you spend at least $4,000 within the first three months.
+- Chase Sapphire Preferred: An 60,000-point bonus (worth $750 when you redeem through Chase Ultimate Rewards®) is available if you spend at least $4,000 within the first three months.
 You'll also earn 2 points per dollar spent on travel and dining, and 1 point per dollar spent on everything else.

 - American Express Green Card: Offers 45,000 points (worth $499.50 toward travel booked through Amex) for spending at least $2,000 within the first three months, plus 3 points per dollar on travel, dining, and public transit; and 1 point per dollar on everything else.
 Annual fee: $150.